Equine Business Management BA (Hons)

 Semester 2

-You will also choose four option modules which may include:
+You will also choose three option modules from:

 Semester 2